ucl-codec/cloud_infrastructure/docs/user_guide/vpn_setup.md

 ## Add your VPN profiles to your VPN client
 - Launch AWS VPN Client
 - Go to Manage Profiles
-- If you are a researcher, add your Researcher profile with profile name `Passian Researcher`
-- If you are a data provider, add your Data Node profile with profile name `Passian Data Node (your site name)`.
+- Click `Add Profile`
+- For `Display Name`, type in an appropriate name to help you identify the profile for this site, for example:
+  - `PassianFL <site name> Researcher Node` for a Researcher Node
+  - `PassianFL <site name> Local Node` for a Local Node
+- For `VPN Configuration File`, select the file symbol and choose the client configuration file you downloaded for this site

+  _Note: If you used the script to download your client configuration file, it will be in your home directry under `~/passian_vpn_certificates/vpn_configuration_files`_

-  - _Note: If you are a data provider for multiple sites, you need to add a profile for each site_
+- Repeat this process for each client configuratin file. _Note: If you are a data provider for multiple sites, you need to add a profile for each site_

 ----